Life After an Ileostomy: Coping and Finding Purpose

 eddie

 Jenny, Nichole, I have had an ileostomy for 8 years.
-I want to share my story, hopefully to assure you both that life will go on and we do find ways to cope.
-So here it goes: I had just turned 50.
-I had a lot of upper bowel pain.
-It turned out to be cancer of the transverse colon and a cancer polyp in the lower part of the colon.
-They removed all of the colon except the rectum and connected the 2 parts back together.
+I want to share my story, hopefully to assure you both that life will go on, and we do find ways to cope.
+So here it goes: I had just turned 50, I had a lot of upper bowel pain, it turned out to be cancer of the transverse colon and a cancerous polyp in the lower part of the colon.
+They removed all of the colon except the rectum and connected the two parts back together.
 I had a respiratory arrest.
 This was the last of May.
 My husband of 32 years, who I adored, died in August of a sudden heart attack.
-In December of the same year, I was having a routine check of the surgery site by colonoscopy and the cancer was back again.
-I was informed that it was a very aggressive type of cancer.
-And to be honest, I had no desire at that time to live.
-My husband's death had devastated me.
-The only reason I had my last surgery was for my son.
-It would leave him without a mother or father at the same time.
+In December of the same year, I was having a routine check of the surgery site by colonoscopy, and the cancer was back again.
+I was informed it was a very aggressive type of cancer.
+And to be honest, I had no desire at that time to live; my husband's death had devastated me.
+The only reason I had my last surgery was for my son; it would leave him without a mother or father at the same time.
 He was struggling so hard with his father's death.
 So I had the surgery and went on.
 Man, it is so hard sometimes, but I think just knowing you're not alone helps.
-That's why I do a lot of teaching and sharing with people who have new ostomies or the diagnosis of cancer.
-Maybe that's why I lived.
-I don't know, but it seems right.
+That's why I do a lot of teaching & sharing with people who have new ostomies or the diagnosis of cancer.
+Maybe that's why I lived; I don't know, but it seems right.
 Thanks for reading my story.
-The very best to you both!!
+The very best to you both!

 eddie